Elvachenxy/bulb/README.md

 ### Acknowledgements
 This implementation uses Google Places API and Firebase.
 All client and API keys are proprietary and should be replaced with personal keys if a nontrivial amount of queries are to be made.

+#### For more information on the project, you can visit https://www.elvachenxy.com/bulb/